PLEASE ENTER YOUR EMAIL ADDRESS BELOW TO BEGIN THE ENTRY PROCESS.

 *Please note airports are automatically entered based on data provided by m1nd-set’s database of international airports.

-For each product entered into the awards, we will require 5 product samples to be sent to the TRBusiness UK HQ.
+For each product entered into the awards, we will require five product samples to be sent to the TRBusiness headquarters in the UK.
 The postal address will be provided once your entries are successfully submitted.
+All samples will be distributed to the judges for touching, testing and tasting as part of the judging process.

-Each product entered will be submitted for review to 5,000 international travelling shoppers, sourced from m1nd-set’s unique database.
+Each product entered will be submitted to be reviewed by 5,000 international travelling shoppers, sourced from m1nd-set’s unique database.
 When all the data is compiled and the winners are announced, each entry will receive a confidential evaluation document, with invaluable insights on how the product has performed.